 Punjab has a well-developed railway network that connects its major cities to different parts of India.
 Many important trains pass through the state, helping both passengers and businesses.
 One railway station in Punjab stands out as the largest due to its size, number of trains and busy traffic.
 This station plays a key role in transportation and trade, making it an essential part of the Indian Railways.

-Bathinda Railway Station is one of the most important railway stations in Punjab.
-It is located in the city of Bathinda and is known for being the largest railway station in the state.
-The station plays a key role in connecting Punjab with many cities in India.
-It is part of the Northern Railway zone and is a busy junction where several railway lines meet.
+Bathinda Railway Station is the largest railway stations in Punjab.
+Situated in the city of Bathinda, it is the largest station in the state.
+This important junction connects Punjab to many cities across India.
+It falls under the Northern Railway zone and serves as a key meeting point for several railway routes.

 Bathinda Railway Station is situated at an elevation of 206.654 meters (678 feet) above sea level.
 It has been assigned the station code BTI.
 The station is classified as an “A category” station under the Ambala railway division.